 Changes for boating on Noosa River

-We have introduced a Noosa River waterway management plan, a 6 stage approach, to make the river safer for all.
+We have introduced a Noosa River waterway management plan to make the river safer for all.

 Developed following community feedback, the Noosa River plan will: